QuentinRa/blog.quentinra.dev/README.md

 * l’ENSIIE, école d’ingénieur en informatique à Évry

 Provided by `Legendary Games Studio`,
-Courses are under the license of their respectives creators.
+Courses are under the license of their respective creators.